-Housing Assets have their origin from housing units erected in terms of the Housing Act, funded from loans granted by Government and comprise of rental stock or selling stock not held for capital gain.
+Houses that have their origin from housing units erected in terms of the Housing Act, funded from loans granted by Government regardless whether it comprise rental stock or selling stock not held for capital gain, it should be measured against the definition criteria of GRAP 16 and the specific exclusions to determine classification.

 Housing assets are valued at cost less accumulated depreciation and accumulated impairment losses.
 Depreciation shall be charged against such assets over their expected useful lives.
 Housing Assets shall be recorded under the following main categories;